Kyle-e/Intro-to-Prog./README.md

 cout << "How many sides does the shape have?" << endl;
 cin >> sides;

-// if you type less than 2 the message will appear here if (sides <= 2) {
+if (sides <= 2) {
     cout << "Invalid input.";
 }